benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 When you resolve a promise, you determine what will happen to that promise from then on.
 ***"resolved"*** is NOT a state of a promise.

 When you resolve a promise with something like `42` or `"answer"` or `{"example": "result"}`, yes, you do fulfill the promise with that value.
-But if you resolve your promise to another promise (or more generally a thenable), you're telling your promise to follow that other promise and do what it does:
+But if you resolve your promise to another promise (or more generally a thenable), it is not fulfiled, you're telling your promise to follow that other promise and do what it does:
 - If the other promise is fulfilled, your original promise will fulfill itself with the other promise's fulfillment value
 - If the other promise is rejected, your original promise will reject itself with the other promise's rejection reason
 - If the other promise never settles, your original promise won't either